marcindeperas-casumo/frontend-react-stack/README.md

 - Within the `casumo-frontend` repository under `/web/mobile` run `gulp dev`
 - Within the `mobile-react-stack-poc` repository run `yarn start`
 - Go to [https://mobile.dev](https://mobile.dev)
 - Make sure to login.
-The react-stack is only avail
+The react-stack is only available when logged in.

 #### Developing with Storybook